Studies in positive psychology have shown that resilience is one of the most important protective traits that will help you succeed in your career.

 In 2004, psychologists Christopher Peterson and Martin Seligman published their landmark text Character Strengths and Virtues: A Handbook and Classification.
-This text is the culmination of a 3-year study by 55 social scientists on the nature of positive character.
+This text is the culmination of a 3-year study by 55 social scientists on the nature of the positive character.
 Many psychologists and consultants are now using this text to help their clients develop their character strengths.

 According to the research, people who use their character strengths can enhance their lives and prosper.
 They are able to use their character strengths to manage difficult situations thereby overcoming adversity (Niemiec).

 You can find out which are your character strengths at the VIA Institute (website), and how to use them at your workplace.

 You have now read something that pertains to people.
 Implementing it is the next step.
 How might you enhance what you presently do that corresponds to the phases outlined above?